+Note1: the content consumer must implement at least one of these options.

+Note2: If the content consumer implements any of these options, it must also support the discrete data import option.

+Note3: The content Creator shall be able to support both versions

 X.2.1 Quality Data Import Option

-This option defines the processing requirements placed on the content consumers for providing access and importing quality data from selected sections of the Patient Care Report.
-The discrete data import data details are in Section 6.6.x.4.
+This option defines the processing requirements placed on the Content Consumers for providing access and importing quality data from selected sections of the Paramedicine Care Summary.
+The discrete data import data details are in Volume 3, Section 6.6.x.4.

 X.2.2 Trauma Data Import Option

-This option defines the processing requirements placed on the content consumers for providing access and importing trauma data from selected sections of the Patient Care Report.
-The discrete data import data details are in Section 6.6.x.5.
+This option defines the processing requirements placed on the content consumers for providing access and importing trauma data from selected sections of the Paramedicine Care Summary.
+The discrete data import data details are in Volume 3, Section 6.6.x.5.

+X.2.3 Clinical Subset Data Import Option

+This option defines the processing requirements placed on the Content Consumers for providing access and importing the clinical subset data from selected sections of the Paramedicine Care Summary.
+The discrete data import data details are in Volume 3, Section 6.6.x.6.

+X.2.4 CDA Option

+This option defines the processing requirements placed on the Content Creators for producing a CDA structured document version of the Paramedicine Care Summary documents.
+The CDA details are in Volume 3, Section XXXX.

+X.2.5 FHIR Option

+This option defines the processing requirements placed on the Content Creators for producing a FHIR document bundle version of the Paramedicine Care Summary documents.
+The FHIR bundle details are in Volume 3, Section XXXX.

 X.3 PCS Required Actor Groupings